labormedia/transactions-visualization-example/README.md

 Getting started with Realtime Transaction Visualization through Web3's json-rpc Provider's Websocket Communication.
 This basic example uses a json-rpc stack manager for gathering the requests to json-rpc and comply with usage requests limits you could have.
-The visualization shows a grid of origin and target addresses of recent transactions, and the tiles colors represent how frequent was that particular origin:recipient pair in the pool of vert recent transactions.
+The visualization shows a grid of origin and target addresses of recent transactions, and the tiles colors represent how frequent was that particular origin:recipient pair in the pool of recent transactions.

 ## Installation